-B.3.
-Description of the sources and gases included in the project boundary Source Gas Included?
+B.3 .
+Description of the sour ces and gases include d in the project boundary Source Gas Included?
 Justification / Explanation

-Emissions from electricity consumption CO2 CH4 N2O Yes No According with the methodology ACM0001, "Electricity may be consumed from the grid or generated onsite/offsite in the baseline scenario".In the baseline scenario, electricity is consumed to operate the landfill and is assumed to be very small, compared with the project's consumption.
-For simplification, this source will be excluded from baseline emissions.Excluded for simplification.
-This is conservative.Excluded for simplification.
-This is Baseline N 2 O NO conservative.This emission source was neglected because Emissions from CO 2 No the project activity won't consume/generate thermal energy thermal energy generation CH 4 No Excluded for simplification.
+Emissions from electricity consumption CO 2 Yes According with the methodology ACM0001, "Electricity may be consumed from the grid or generated onsite/offsite in the baseline scenario".
+In the baseline scenario, electricity is consumed to operate the landfill and is assumed to be very small, compared with the project's consumption.
+For simplification, this source will be excluded from baseline emissions.
+CH 4 No Excluded for simplification.
 This is conservative.
+Baseline N_2O No Excluded for simplification.
+This is conservative.
+Emissions from CO 2 No This emission source was neglected because the project activity won't consume/generate thermal energy thermal energy generation Emissions from decomposition of waste at the landfill site thermal energy generation CH 4 No Excluded for simplification.
+This is conservative.
 N 2 O No Excluded for simplification.
 This is conservative.
 Emissions from decomposition of waste at the landfill site CO 2 No CO 2 emissions from the decomposition of organic waste are not accounted.
 CH 4 Yes The major source of emissions in the baseline.
 N 2 O No N_2O emissions are small compared to CH_4 emissions from landfills.
 Exclusion of this gas is conservative.
-On-site fossil fuel consumption due to the project activity other than for electricity generation CO 2 No This source of project emissions will be neglected as no fossil fuel will be used on- site.
-Project Activity CH 4 No Excluded for simplification.
-This emission source is assumed to be very small.
-N 2 O No Excluded for simplification.
+On-site fo fuel consumpt On-site fossil fuel consumption CO 2 No This source of project emissions will be neglected as no fossil fuel will be used on- site. due to the project activity CH 4 No Excluded for simplification.
+This emission source is assumed to be very small. other than for electricity generation Project Activity Emissions from on-site electricity use N 2 O No Excluded for simplification.
 This emission source is assumed to be very small.
 Emissions from on-site electricity use CO 2 Yes Before the construction of the Power house, electricity used on-site will be consumed from the grid.
 Additionally, an emergency disesl-generator will be installed to supply electricity to the project in cases of grid- supply interruption.
 CH 4 No Excluded for simplification.
 This emission source is assumed to be very small.
 N 2 O No Excluded for simplification.
 This emission source is assumed to be very small.